bandicm/asynco/README.md

 # Asynco

-A C++ library for event-driven asynchronous multi-threaded programming.
+A C++ library for event-driven asynchronous multi-threaded programming that serves as a runtime for asynchronous operations.
+It acts as a wrapper around the Boost.Asio library, providing a cleaner way to write asynchronous, concurrent, and parallel code utilizing a set of threads and an event loops.
+It offers features for event-driven programming, timers, and coroutine support.

 ## Motivation

-The original concept was to create an interface capable of asynchronously calling any function.
-It has since evolved into a library that incorporates a thread pool, each with its own event loop, event-driven programming, and functions inherently designed for asynchronous operation (including periodic and delayed functions).
+The initial goal was to create an interface that makes it easy and clean to asynchronously invoke any function in C++ without resorting to complex calls.
+Initially, the library was built around a custom implementation of a scheduling loop for queuing functions.
+However, this part was later replaced with Boost.Asio, mainly for its timer functionality.
+As the library evolved, it expanded to include a thread pool, each with its own event loop, and adopted event-driven programming.
+This enhancement also introduced functions specifically designed for asynchronous operations, including periodic and delayed execution.

-The asynchronous filesystem is provided solely to guide users on how to wrap any time- or IO-intensive function for asynchronous execution.
+The asynchronous filesystem was included solely to demonstrate how users can wrap any time- or I/O-intensive functions for asynchronous execution.

 ## Features